skruv/skruv/README.md

 ## Examples

-All these examples should be runnable with this HTML:
+All these examples should be runnable with this HTML and after running `npm i skruv` in the same directory.
+Changing `./node_modules/skruv/` to `https://unpkg.com/skruv@latest/` works too if you prefer to not install:

 ```html
 <!DOCTYPE html>